SrGrace/10-Days-of-Statistics-Challenges/README.md

 <br><br>
 **Ans:** <br>

-    Approach is to reduce the sample space so that it only contains events where one child is a boy Sb = {BB, GB, BG}
+    Approach is to reduce the sample space so that it only contains events where one child is a boy S(boy) = {BB, GB, BG}.
 If we consider event E to be the event in which both children are boys (so E = {BB}), we can find the probability as a fraction of the reduced sample space:
                         P(E) = |E|/|S| = 1/3.